GCOM7140/group-project/README.md

 than a surface-level understanding of the [juicelaundry point-of-sale data][juicelaundry], Google Review data, and [Google Trends data][Google Trends], all of which you are being trained to analyze.
-At a minimum, you should have already thought about some`filter()` and `mutate()` statements that will get these datasets into the forms you need them in.
+At a minimum, you should have already thought about and experimented with some`filter()` and `mutate()` statements that will get these datasets into the forms you need them in.
 This is why it is important to not only describe your analysis but also describe the data you intend to use.
-Although not required, it will be exemplary if you propose to reach data-informed decisions by way of creating new-to-the-world tidy datasets.
-You could supplement the `menu_item` and `sku` datasets in the juicelaundry package with comparable datasets for a competitor, such as Corner Juice, for example, if doing so would aid your decision making.
+Although not required, it will be exemplary if you describe any new-to-the-world tidy datasets that you compiled since composing your first status check memo.
+For example, you could supplement the `menu_item` and `sku` datasets in the juicelaundry package with comparable datasets for a competitor, such as Corner Juice, for example, if doing so would aid your decision making.